asablue65/iMac-5k-monitor-conversion/README.md

 playing it for 3 months with OCLP and
-OS Sequoia, I decided the performance is not very suitable for my day-to-day use, so I goahead and acquired a M4
+OS Sequoia, I decided the performance is not very suitable for my day-to-day use, so I went ahead and acquired a M4
 Mac Mini.
 In the mean time I learned many users have converted it to monitor, and I just happen to need a good monitor